987839088534212

 Always consider the perks and incentives offered by a staffing agency before deciding to sign on.

-While there are many reasons to love travel nursing, it is true that every rose has its thorn.
+While there are many reasons to love travel nursing, every rose has its thorn.
+While the pros of travel nursing are plenty, there are a few travel nursing cons.

 Let’s take a look at some of the possibly not-so-fun aspects of travel nursing.